d3plus/d3plus-hierarchy/README.md

 ];
 ```

-Only a few lines of code are needed to transform it into an interactive tree map:
+Only a few lines of code are needed to transform it into an interactive [TreeMap](http://d3plus.org/docs/#Treemap):

 ```js
 new d3plus.Treemap()